 Many businesses, however, do not know the difference between the two processes and often chose the wrong manufacturing technique for their plastic parts.

-Vacuum forming, also referred to as thermoforming, is the process of forming heated plastic sheets to the surface of a specifically designed mould.
+Vacuum forming (also referred to as thermoforming) is the process of forming heated plastic sheets to the surface of a specifically designed mould.
+Vacuum forming is one of the oldest and most common methods of processing plastic materials.

-Each plastic sheet is loaded into the vacuum forming machine and heated until it is sufficiently malleable.
-A vacuum of air is then applied against the sheet in order to stretch the sheet over the mould which then creates the specific shape or design.
+The process of vacuum forming starts by heating a plastic sheet until this becomes soft and flexible.
+It is then placed over a mould and a vacuum of air is then applied against the sheet in order to stretch the sheet over the mould, this then creates the specific design.

 Vacuum forming has its own unique benefits which, in most cases, can make it more of a viable option as opposed to other types of plastic forming, including injection moulding.
 Some of the benefits of vacuum forming include: